MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/strlwr-wcslwr-mbslwr-strlwr-l-wcslwr-l-mbslwr-l.md

 Converts a string to lowercase.
 More secure versions of these functions are available; see [_strlwr_s, _strlwr_s_l, _mbslwr_s, _mbslwr_s_l, _wcslwr_s, _wcslwr_s_l](../../c-runtime-library/reference/strlwr-s-strlwr-s-l-mbslwr-s-mbslwr-s-l-wcslwr-s-wcslwr-s-l.md).

 > [!IMPORTANT]
 >  `_mbslwr` and `_mbslwr_l` cannot be used in applications that execute in the Windows Runtime.
-For more information, see [CRT functions not supported with /ZW](http://msdn.microsoft.com/library/windows/apps/jj606124.aspx).
+For more information, see [CRT functions not supported in Universal Windows Platform apps](../../cppcx/crt-functions-not-supported-in-universal-windows-platform-apps.md).

 ## Syntax